bradyakent/CCPL/README.md

 #### farm
 Usage: `farm <create/harvest> <x> <y>`
 This program allows the user to either create or harvest a farm of "x" by "y" size.
-When creating a farm, the farming API will ask for materials
+When creating a farm, the farming API will ask for materials in specific slots.
+If the materials are not provided, the turtle will still create the farm, but you may have to manually place those materials.

+#### gist
+Usage: `gist <install/update> <file-name> <gist-url>` This program is a quick way to download programs from Gist.
+It works similarly to the pastebin program, but allows you to overwrite the file at `<file-name>`. `update` just bypasses a warning that `install` displays when overwriting a file.

 -------------
 # Advanced Stuff